Search

 |---|---|---|

-| String | =, ≠, like, exists | Most built-in fields, metadata keys, string message fields |
+| String | ==, !=, like, exists | Most built-in fields, metadata keys, string message fields |

-| Number | =, ≠, >, ≥, <, ≤, exists | Numeric custom properties, message fields |
+| Number | ==, !=, >, >=, <, <=, exists | Numeric custom properties, message fields |

-| Boolean | =, ≠, exists | Boolean fields (for example, Device → Enabled), boolean message fields |
+| Boolean | ==, !=, exists | Boolean fields (for example, @device.enabled), boolean message fields |

-| Multi-select | has, does not have | Multi-select custom properties |
+| Multi-select | contains, not-contains | Multi-select custom properties |

 Message field search